mmatyas/supermariowar/README.md

 $ Binaries/smw ../data
 ```

-For more settings, please see the *Build configuration* chapter.
+Currently, the following separate build targets are defined for `make`:

+- smw
+- leveleditor
+- worldeditor

+If you prefer to work within an IDE (like CodeBlocks), you can also generate project files using CMake.

+You can find more information in *Build configuration*.

 ### Windows

-Note: You can use MinGW + MinGW Shell or Cygwin for building too.
+On Windows, you can follow the Linux guide using environments like MinGW + MinGW Shell and Cygwin, or generate a project file with CMake for your IDE.

 Visual Studio: